skyzyx/resume-jessika-parman/README.md

 ## Skills and Software

-While my experience and personal interests are broad, the following list is focused more on my interest in office management and automation, and warehouse management roles.
-I would be happy to share additional experience for other areas upon request.
+While Jessika’s experience and personal interests are broad, the following list is focused more on her interest in office management, automation, and warehouse management roles.
+She would be happy to share additional experience for other areas upon request.

 * **Efficiency Methodologies:** [Kanban], [Lean]